EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 .. **TODO** we use StandardHost here

 In this simulation, the hosts are :ned:`StandardHost`'s.
 Two UDP apps in both clients send packets to the servers (``app 0`` to ``server1``, ``app 1`` to ``server2``).
-The servers have a UDP app that accepts the packets.
-We'll specify and measure five packet flows:
+Each server has a UDP app that accepts the packets.
+We specify and measure five packet flows:

 - Four packet flows going from each client to the two servers (``client1`` -> ``server1``, ``client1`` -> ``server2``, ``client2`` -> ``server1``, ``client2`` -> ``server2``)
-- A packet flow going from switch1 to switch2
+- A packet flow going from ``switch1`` to ``switch2``

 .. note:: The four packet flows originating in the hosts "meet" at ``switch1``, so that the ``switch1`` packet flow overlaps with all four of them